Shakthi/three-shadertoy-material/README.md

 Credits
 -----
+- All product and company names are trademarks™ or registered® trademarks of their respective holders.
+Use of them does not imply any affiliation with or endorsement by them.
-Sample shader used here is taken from  https://www.shadertoy.com/view/XssBzH
+- Sample shader used here is taken from  https://www.shadertoy.com/view/XssBzH